Friday, September 9, 2022

 For example, consider a situation where a tenant withholds rent until necessary repairs are made.
 Their landlord is upset and wants to be rid of what they consider to be a problem tenant.
 When the lease term ends, they provide notice that the rent is going up by 25%.
 In this situation, a court may find that the landlord increased the rent to retaliate against their tenant.

 Rent increases for any reason that is not discriminatory or retaliatory are otherwise allowed.
-However, during public emergencies - such as the COVID-19 pandemic - there may be restrictions on your ability to increase rent during this time.
+However, during public emergencies - such as a pandemic - there may be restrictions on your ability to increase rent during this time.
 It is a good idea to consult with a real estate attorney before attempting to raise the rent during a state of emergency.

 For example, in Miami-Dade County, if you plan to increase the rent by more than 5%, you must provide at least 60 days of notice to your tenants.
 This rule applies to all leases, not just year-to-year agreements.
 Again, this ordinance does not limit how much you can increase rent by, but simply imposes a lengthier notice requirement.